Effectively address student well-being as you prepare for their return to campus this fall

 Students who belong to the BIPOC community are at higher risk, yet may struggle more to find a counselor they feel comfortable with.
 If your campus counseling center lacks diversity, hire appropriately or consider partnering with off-campus providers to meet students’ needs.

 Want to build the capacity of your entire campus community?
-Kognito’s practice-based virtual learning experiences help build confidence to lead conversations related to mental health and complex social issues.
+Kognito’s practice-based training helps to build confidence in leading conversations related to mental health and complex social issues.
 This type of skill-building has a measurable impact while cultivating a campus-wide web of support.

 Scroll to Top